Go to Home Page

 Early astronomers--those who flourished in and prior to the second century--left record of a once reckoned circle (or cycle) of sevens.

-The ancient practice of tracking time in units of seven (or by sevens) can be especially be recognized from writings left by an Hebrew astronomer and philosopher named Aristobolus.
+The ancient practice of tracking time in units of seven (or by sevens) can be recognized from writings left by an Hebrew astronomer and philosopher named Aristobolus.
 According to this respective author: "All things were made by sevens in the starry heaven; and go round in circles in all the years succeeding one another" (refer to Eusebius's "Praeparatio Evangelica", 13:12,13).

 In example, a pictorial calendar used in and prior to the time of Titus (A.D.
 79-81) depicts both the signs of the zodiac as well as 7 of the planetary gods (Attilio Degrassi, Inscriptions Italiae, 1963, XIII, pp. 308-309, plate 56).
 Some historic artifacts additionally indicate that an arrangement of holes (or sticks, or pegs) would have been used to augment charting the circle of the zodiac and the 7 planetary domains.
 It is here significant that early zodiac calendars commonly contained two vertically positioned columns that contained 30 numbered holes.